 h) The AP affiliated with the AP MLD should transmit before the TXNAV timer expires another initial Control frame addressed to the non-AP STA affiliated with the non-AP MLD if the AP intends to continue the frame exchanges with the STA and did not receive the response frame from this STA for the most recently transmitted frame that requires an immediate response after a SIFS.

-i) Any one of the non-AP STAs affiliated with the non-AP MLD that is operating on one of the EMLSR links may initiate frame exchanges with the AP MLD.
+i) Any one of the non-AP STAs affiliated with the non-AP MLD that is operating on one of the EMLSR links may nitiate frame exchanges with the AP MLD.

 j) When a non-AP STA affiliated with the non-AP MLD initiates a TXOP, the following applies: